crazyscot/casparcg-client/README.txt

 for the banner.
 The drop-down between the team names selects which to take to screen.

+NOTE: the selection of Bug or Banner only has an effect when you press Take.
+In other words, to switch from one to the other, you have to press Take (or, if you prefer, Anim Off then Take).

 We recommend setting the team name text and background colours to match their respective uniforms.